Lanottez/IC_BA_2020_BIA_A3/README.md

 ### What other factors? (age, social class, sex)
 * Contribution to revenue Qian
 * Growth rate over years Jiaxuan
-* Behaviour change over years: type of memebership, duration of membership, visiting in peak/off peak (that may be challenging) Jiaqi- Done analysis into visitation times , also changes in % of new memberships 1 month before and after price increase by age, subscription type, affluence - Still need to work on the graphs, Will give update on findings in the meeting this afternoon
+* Behaviour change over years: type of memebership, duration of membership, visiting in peak/off peak (that may be challenging) Jiaqi- Done Analysis into the distribution of duration of membership for different customer segments, plotted out the distribution curves and it seems like the mean duration is very similar for different clubs as well as the age groups.
+One interesting thing found is that for subscription type, the mean duration for flexible and standard is the same, however the for standard membership it also has a second peak (i.e it is a bimodal distribtion).
 * Churn rate over years Mary DONE except for age and club
 * See the visitation pattern in general as a possible predictor for cacellation, as well as description (frequency and peak/off peak)